zoltan-antal/cv-creator/README.md

 # CV Creator

+## Access the app

+Live version of the app is available at: https://cv-creator.zoltan-antal.dev

 ## Description

 CV Creator is a web app that allows users to easily create and manage their CVs (resumes).
 It provides an intuitive editor where users can input their personal details, education, work experience, and other relevant information.
 The app generates the CV in real-time, displaying it alongside the editor for immediate feedback.